wagerr-from-builder/wagerr/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/wagerrd`
-Configuration file:  `/etc/wagerrcore/wagerr.conf`
+Configuration file:  `/etc/wagerr/wagerr.conf`
 Data directory:      `/var/lib/wagerrd`
 PID file:            `/var/run/wagerrd/wagerrd.pid` (OpenRC and Upstart) or `/var/lib/wagerrd/wagerrd.pid` (systemd)
 Lock file:           `/var/lock/subsys/wagerrd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the wagerrcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the wagerrcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the wagerr user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the wagerr user and group.
 Access to wagerr-cli and other wagerrd rpc clients can then be controlled by group membership.

 ### Mac OS X

 Binary:              `/usr/local/bin/wagerrd`
-Configuration file:  `~/Library/Application Support/WagerrCore/wagerr.conf`
+Configuration file:  `~/Library/Application Support/Wagerr/wagerr.conf`
-Data directory:      `~/Library/Application Support/WagerrCore`
+Data directory:      `~/Library/Application Support/Wagerr`
-Lock file:           `~/Library/Application Support/WagerrCore/.lock`
+Lock file:           `~/Library/Application Support/Wagerr/.lock`

 Installing Service Configuration
 -----------------------------------